xiongchiamiov/xiongchiamiov.github.com/about/me.md

 ## Programming

-I'm currently finishing up my 4th year as a Software Engineering student at [Cal Poly], the best university around. ;) I'm employeed part-time as a "code frog" (yes, that is my title) at [iFixit].
+I'm currently finishing up my 4th year as a Software Engineering student at [Cal Poly], the best university around. ;) I'm employed part-time as a "code frog" (yes, that is my title) at [iFixit].

 [PHP] was my first true programming language that I spent any time with, and it